glooms/qlik-assignment/README.md

 ## Tests & Client

-Tests can be found under `tests/` and are generally run as:
+Tests can be found under `tests/` and are run as follows:

 `python -m unittest tests/blueprint\_tests.py'
 `python -m unittest tests/model\_tests.py'

+or run both:

+`python -m unittest tests/*.py`

-note that to run the blueprint tests the server must be running locally.
+However, note that to run the blueprint tests the server must be running locally.

 Furthermore, there is a client class located in the `client/client.py` file which can be used to run locally or remote.
 You can create an instance of the class in the